WurthElektronik/FeatherWings/CalypsoWiFiFeatherWing/software/README.md

 ### Software components

 * **Install IDE**: your favourite development IDE (we recommend [Visual Studio Code](https://code.visualstudio.com/) with [Platform IO](https://platformio.org/) extension.
 * **PlatformIO**: is a cross-platform, cross-architecture, multiple framework professional tool for embedded software development.
 It provides the tool chain necessary for the software development including building, debugging, code-upload and many more.
 PlatformIO works well on all the modern operating systems and supports a host of development boards including the Feathers from Adafruit.
-Further details about PlatformIO can be found under [platformio.org](https://platformio.org/)
+Further details about PlatformIO can be found under [platformio.org](https://platformio.org/).
 * **WE SDK**: This is a layer of platform-independent pure C drivers for sensors and wireless connectivity modules from Würth Elektronik eiSos.
 These drivers implement all the necessary functions to utilize full feature set of the sensors and wireless connectivity modules.
-More details on the SDK and downloads under [WCS Software](https://we-online.com/wcs-software)
+More details on the SDK and downloads under [WCS Software](https://we-online.com/wcs-software).
 * **Board files**: This layer provides abstraction at a board level and provides functions to configure and control individual FeatherWings from WE.
 * **User application**: The SDK currently implements a quick start example for each of the FeatherWings.

 ### Installing the tools

-* Install Visual Studio Code on the platform of your choice following the [instructions](code.visualstudio.com/docs)
+* Install Visual Studio Code on the platform of your choice following the [instructions](code.visualstudio.com/docs).
-* Follow the instructions to install [PlatformIO IDE](platformio.org/install/ide?install=vscode) extension.
+* Follow the instructions to install the [PlatformIO IDE](platformio.org/install/ide?install=vscode) extension.
 * Download and install [Mosquitto MQTT broker](https://mosquitto.org/download/).
-Follow the instructions for the installation and configuration on the [Mosquitto MQTT broker man page](https://mosquitto.org/man/mosquitto-8.html).
+Follow the instructions for the installation and configuration on the [Mosquitto MQTT broker main page](https://mosquitto.org/man/mosquitto-8.html).

-> Note: For more information about usage with the cloud check [Calypso cloud examples](../../Sensor2CloudConnectiviy).
+> Note: For more information about usage with the cloud check our [Calypso cloud examples](../../Sensor2CloudConnectiviy).

 ### Quick start example

-The quick start example for the Calypso Wi-Fi FeatherWing demonstrates connection to the Moquitto MQTT sever and data transmission.
+The quick start example for the Calypso Wi-Fi FeatherWing demonstrates a connection to the Mosquitto MQTT server and data transmission.

 1. Prerequisites for running this example:
-    * A Wi-Fi access point with WPA2 personal security and a known password
+    * A Wi-Fi access point with WPA2 personal security and a known password.
     * Mosquitto MQTT broker running in the same network.
 Make sure to note the IP address and port of the Mosquitto server.

-2. Configuration: The following parameters needs to be set-up before building the code.
+2. Configuration: The following parameters need to be set-up before building the code.
     * Wi-Fi access point credentials.
     * MQTT server parameters
     * SNTP server parameters.